 As a strain that's stood the test of time, we couldn't be more in awe of Euphoria.
 We give it 5 stars for its ease of growth, superb flavour profile, and incredible cerebral, yet mellow buzz.
 It truly is a one-of-a-kind lady.

 The length of time you cure your buds will determine the tasting profile of this Euphoria strain.
-Not curing for very long will leave the skunky, earthy, and citrusy flavours.
-But, with 30 days or more, those tasting notes will evolve into a sweetness that leaves a yummy burst of flavour on your tongue.
+Not curing for very long will leave the skunky, earthy, and citrusy flavors.
+But, with 30 days or more, those tasting notes will evolve into a sweetness that leaves a yummy burst of flavor on your tongue.